Frequently Asked Questions

 Why is salary transparency mandatory on Obvelum?

-Salary is mandatory and binding on every proposal because it eliminates the single biggest time-waster in hiring: discovering mid-process that both sides are far apart on compensation.
-Every proposal includes a salary range with a maximum spread of 35%, so you know the floor and ceiling before agreeing to talk.
+The practical reason: salary transparency eliminates the single biggest time-waster in hiring - both sides discovering mid-process that they are far apart on compensation.
+Every proposal on Obvelum includes a salary range with a maximum spread of 35%, so you know the floor and ceiling before you agree to talk.
+Companies must also map specific portions of the range to required versus nice-to-have skills, so you can see exactly what your compensation is based on - not a vague number to negotiate from scratch.

-Companies must also map specific portions of the range to required versus nice-to-have skills, giving you a clear view of what your compensation is actually based on - not a vague number to negotiate from scratch.
+The practical reason: salary transparency eliminates the single biggest time-waster in hiring - both sides discovering mid-process that they are far apart on compensation.
+Every proposal on Obvelum includes a salary range with a maximum spread of 35%, so you know the floor and ceiling before you agree to talk.
+Companies must also map specific portions of the range to required versus nice-to-have skills, so you can see exactly what your compensation is based on - not a vague number to negotiate from scratch.

 What if I am looking for my first job?